Is Mediation Free? With Legal Aid funding many mediation services are free.

+Mediation Information Assessment Meeting (MIAM) .
 It is industry practice that all clients attend an individual assessment meeting before participating in joint mediation sessions.
 The assessments are known as MIAMs.
-They only need to be carried out once and should last up to one hour.
-We charge an hourly rate for all meeting types.
-All prices are per person per hour .
-All prices exclude VAT.
+They only need to be carried out at the start of your mediation, and should last up to one hour max.
+(The average cost of mediation in the U.K is currently £140 per person, per hour.
+(Source - Family Mediation Council https://www.familymediationcouncil.org.uk/family-mediation/cost/

 If you plan on making a court application, you will normally need to prove that you have attended a Mediation Information Assessment Meeting, or MIAM for short.
 The proof is usually referred to as a MIAM Certificate.